 - a store where you buy supplies or materials for your real estate activity.

 Moreover, you don’t have to do all the driving yourself to get a car expense deduction.
 Any use of your car by another person qualifies as a deductible business expense if it is directly connected with your business.
 Thus, for example, you can count as business mileage a car trip your employee, spouse, or child takes to deliver an item for your rental business or for any other business purpose.
+(Learn more about the many tax deductions to rental property owners.)

 Driving From and to Home